Some Friendly: Tracks

 Some Friendly's opening track, "You're Not Very Well", is about leaving home and moving to a big city; Burgess moved from Northwich to the Isle of Dogs in London.
-The song was originally named "Some Friendly"; Burges said he gave their early songs "mood titles" to give them a sense of mystery.
+The song was originally named "Some Friendly"; Burgess said he gave their early songs "mood titles" to give them a sense of mystery.
 They changed the song's name because they felt it worked better as an album title.
 Burgess described its new title of "You're Not Very Well" as being a love letter to city life, specifically visiting Manchester, where he felt like an outsider.
 "White Shirt" is largely inspired by the work of Felt and an attempt to shift Collins' musical interests away from The Beatles and Deep Purple.
 Burgess cites Sonic Flower Groove (1987) by Primal Scream and Armstrong’s Revenge & Eleven Other Short Stories (1985) by the Claim as influences, and said its title refers to a dress code for one town's clubs during his youth.
-The song's bassline recalls the one in "She Bangs the Drums" (1989) by The Stone Roses.
+The song's bassline recalls the one in "She Bangs the Drums" (1989) by the Stone Roses.
 In an interview, Burgess said he had taken the chord progression from Felt's "Ballad of the Band" (1986).